Results of FTA Support Measures

 The exterior view of Hallasan Bio's headquarters visited on the 11th.
 It is a resource recovery facility that converts livestock manure into energy and fertilizer, serving as a key hub for improving the livestock environment in the Jeju region.
 Photo by Kang Nahum

-The FTA domestic support measures promoted by the government are delivering tangible results in the livestock sector in Jeju.
-Hallasan Bio is a representative example, as it is recognized as a facility that transforms livestock manure into renewable energy and fertilizer, fundamentally changing the environmental foundation of the regional livestock industry.
-In Jeju, approximately 550,000 to 600,000 pigs are raised, generating nearly 2,500 tons of manure per day.
-Hallasan Bio plays a crucial role in stably processing and converting this manure into resources.
-On site, it is now common to hear that "the system of turning manure from a burden into a resource has been fully established."
+The domestic support measures for free trade agreements (FTA) promoted by the government are delivering tangible results in the livestock sector in Jeju.
+Hallasan Bio is a representative example, being recognized as a facility that transforms livestock manure into renewable energy and fertilizer, fundamentally changing the environmental foundation of the region’s livestock industry.
+In Jeju, approximately 550,000 to 600,000 pigs are raised, generating close to 2,500 tons of manure per day.
+Hallasan Bio plays a key role in stably processing and converting this manure into resources.
+On-site, it is said that “the structure of converting manure from a burden into a resource has been firmly established.”

 Jeju’s Leading Resource Recovery Facility Built with Government Support

 The development of Hallasan Bio’s current system was made possible by systematic government support.
-The facility was selected in 2012 as a recipient of the joint livestock manure resource recovery facility project, and was built with a total investment of 7 billion won-4.2 billion won in national and local government funds and 2.8 billion won in private contributions.
-Construction began in 2013 and was completed in June 2015.
-Since its completion, it has served as a key foundation for stabilizing manure management in Jeju’s pig farming industry.
-This project was established in line with the purpose of domestic support measures to enhance the competitiveness of the agricultural and livestock sectors following FTA agreements.
-Since 2008, the government has invested more than 40 trillion won to continuously improve the livestock environment and expand related infrastructure.
+The facility was selected in 2012 as a target for the joint livestock manure resource recovery facility project.
+A total of 7 billion won was invested, comprising 4.2 billion won in national and local government funds and 2.8 billion won in private investment.
+Construction began in 2013 and was completed in June 2015, providing a crucial foundation for stabilizing manure management in Jeju’s pig farming industry.
+This project was established in line with domestic support measures aimed at enhancing the competitiveness of the agricultural and livestock industries following the conclusion of FTAs.
+Since 2008, the government has invested more than 40 trillion won to improve the livestock environment and expand related infrastructure.

 Jeju Hallasan Bio's biogas power generation facility.
 It is a key facility that produces electricity by utilizing gas generated through anaerobic fermentation, capable of producing up to 2000 kW of electricity per day.
 Photo by Kang Nahum

 Eco-Friendly Process Based on Anaerobic Digesters...
-Even Electricity Production
+Even Power Generation

 The liquid remaining after fermentation is refined twice through ceramic filters.
-This refined liquid fertilizer is supplied-mostly free of charge-to mid-mountain pastures and some orchards in Jeju.
-Given the significant rise in chemical fertilizer prices, this has greatly reduced fertilizer costs for farmers.
-While liquid fertilizer is particularly useful for pastures, its potential use for orchards and field crops is also being discussed.
-There are expectations that, as collaboration with agricultural technology institutions expands, more application models tailored to different crop characteristics will emerge.
-CEO Song stated, "The refined liquid fertilizer is high in quality and safety, so it could be used for a wider variety of crops.
-The range of choices available to farmers will continue to expand."
+This refined liquid fertilizer is supplied to mid-mountain pastures and some orchards in Jeju, mostly free of charge.
+With the sharp rise in chemical fertilizer prices, this significantly reduces fertilizer costs for farmers.
+While liquid fertilizer is particularly useful for pastures, its potential application to orchards and field crops is also being discussed.
+There is growing anticipation that, with expanded cooperation with agricultural technology institutions, more utilization models tailored to different crops will emerge.
+CEO Song explained, “The refined liquid fertilizer is of high quality and safety, so it can potentially be used for a wider variety of crops,” adding, “Farmers will have more choices going forward.”

 Another notable feature of the facility is the near absence of odor.
-In typical manure treatment facilities, odors often escape during the fermentation process when air is injected, but at Hallasan Bio, most of the fermentation takes place in sealed anaerobic digesters, resulting in almost no external leakage.
-In fact, on site, odors are barely noticeable, and there are reportedly almost no complaints from local residents.
-Jeju has the strictest environmental regulations on manure treatment facilities in the country, and Hallasan Bio is recognized as a case that meets these standards and has earned the trust of the local community.
+In typical manure treatment facilities, the process of injecting air during fermentation often results in odors spreading outside.
+However, at Hallasan Bio, most of the fermentation process takes place in sealed anaerobic digesters, so there is almost no external emission.
+In fact, on-site odor is barely noticeable, and there are reportedly very few complaints from local residents.
+Jeju has some of the strictest environmental regulations for manure treatment facilities in the country, and Hallasan Bio is regarded as a case that meets these standards and has earned the trust of the local community.

 Filtration equipment used to refine livestock manure into high-purity liquid fertilizer.
 Photo by Kang Nahum

-Diversifying Raw Materials Is a Future Challenge...
-A Key Infrastructure for Transitioning to a Circular Economy
+Diversifying Raw Materials Is a Future Task...
+Core Infrastructure for a Circular Economy

-Hallasan Bio is operated by eight full-time employees.
-Due to the nature of the facility, which runs 24 hours a day, specialists are assigned to each process to ensure operational stability.
-Skilled staff play a significant role as various tasks-such as fermentation process management, gas recovery, equipment inspection, and compliance with environmental standards-must be carried out simultaneously.
-Employees also expressed a sense of duty, saying, "Stable facility operation is directly linked to the stability of Jeju’s livestock industry."
+Hallasan Bio is operated by a team of eight full-time employees.
+Given that the facility runs 24 hours a day, specialized personnel are assigned to different processes to maintain operational stability.
+The roles include fermentation process management, gas recovery, equipment inspection, and ensuring compliance with environmental standards.
+Since these various tasks must be carried out simultaneously, the role of skilled staff is crucial.
+Employees also expressed a sense of duty, stating, “The stable operation of the facility is directly linked to the stability of Jeju’s livestock industry.”

-Hallasan Bio achieved an 8.7% increase in sales through greater supply of liquid fertilizer and improved process efficiency.
-Although the liquid fertilizer is supplied free of charge, overall improvements in operations, such as electricity sales and increased treatment efficiency, have resulted in higher revenue.
-CEO Song commented, "Thanks to the foundation built through government-supported projects, stable operations have been possible so far.
-The system that simultaneously produces renewable energy and improves the environment has been firmly established."
+Hallasan Bio achieved an 8.7% increase in revenue through increased liquid fertilizer supply and improved process efficiency.
+Although the liquid fertilizer is supplied free of charge, overall improvements in operations-such as electricity sales and enhanced treatment efficiency-have led to increased revenue.
+CEO Song said, “Thanks to the infrastructure established through support projects, stable operation has been possible so far,” adding, “A structure that simultaneously produces renewable energy and improves the environment has been firmly established.”

 There are also future challenges.
-Since biogas production cannot be significantly increased using only livestock manure, there is potential to expand output if institutional frameworks allow for the use of various organic resources, such as food waste.
-Recently, as the resource recovery of organic waste has emerged as a key task for carbon reduction and the expansion of the circular economy, the need to further strengthen the role of private resource recovery facilities is being emphasized.
-CEO Song stated, "We are continuously improving our technology, and if institutional improvements are made, there is room for further growth in Jeju’s biogas industry.
-I hope to contribute to the advancement of the region’s overall resource circulation system."
+Since biogas production cannot be significantly increased using only livestock manure, there is potential to boost output if a regulatory framework is established to allow the use of various organic resources, such as food waste.
+Recently, the resource recovery of organic waste has emerged as a key task for carbon reduction and the expansion of the circular economy, highlighting the need to further strengthen the role of private resource recovery facilities.
+CEO Song stated, “We are continuously improving our technology, and if institutional improvements are made, the biogas industry in Jeju has room for further growth,” adding, “We hope to contribute to the advancement of the region’s overall resource circulation system.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.